What Is This Podcast?

 The British History Podcast is a chronological telling of the story of Britain.
 I started in the Ice Age, and I’ve been steadily moving forward ever since.
 The focus of this podcast is upon the human drama that is played out in history.
 Rather than providing a dry recount of dates and names, I am doing my best to provide a three dimensional image of what these people, places, and events were like.
 The people I’m speaking about were real flesh and blood individuals with dreams, fears, and flaws.
 And where the information is available, I intend to highlight those aspects for you.

 Recently the podcast has been featured on iTunes, was a Finalist for Best Educational Podcast in 2012 and 2013 by The Podcast Awards, was recommended by the Portland Mercury, Medievalists.net, and The National Trust for Scotland USA.
 It’s also been recommended for fans of Serial and recommended and used as an example by a co-author of Playing With The Past.
+My Nanna also recommends the podcast, though she’s not entirely sure what a podcast is.

 Why Start This Project?